 Peer advocates must apply to participate in our training program (involving 4-5 hours of work per week over 10 weeks) and successfully complete this program the semester immediately before they serve as peer advocates.
 We can accept only a limited number of students to our training program.

-Any students interested in being a peer advocate during Fall 2013 must successfully complete training during the Spring 2013 semester.
-The training application was due Thursday, Feb.
-7 by 5 pm.
+Any students interested in being a peer advocate during Spring 2014 must successfully complete training during the Fall 2013 semester.
+The training application is due Thursday, Sept.
+5 by 1 pm.
 No late applications can be considered.
 Applicants will be contacted soon after the deadline for interviews.